seanbaxter/circle/README.md

   return dispatch_inner<0, client_temp>(e, std::forward<args_t>(args)...);
 }
 ```
 The generic dispatch function uses enum introspection in a creative way to greatly simply template metaprogramming.
 The public-facing function `dispatch` takes an N-arity tuple filled with the enum for each rank we wish to expand, and the arguments to forward as an rvalue reference parameter pack.
-Each iteration generates a switch statement over the I'th enum, where I runs from 0 to N. The metafor loops over all enumerators in the I'th enum type, and performs the enum-to-type dynamic name trick to append the type corresponding to the enum as the I'th type in the `types_t` parameter pack.
+Each iteration generates a switch statement over the I'th enum, where I runs from 0 to N. The metafor loops over all enumerators in the I'th enum type, extracts the type associated with the i'th enumerator, and appends the type as the I'th type in the `types_t` parameter pack.

 Let's consider an example usage: